qucontrol/krotov/docs/09_howto.rst

 --------------------------------------------

 Optimizations usually take several hundred to several thousand iterations to fully converge.
-Thuse, the :func:`.optimize_pulses` routine  may require significant runtime (often multiple days for large problems).
+Thus, the :func:`.optimize_pulses` routine  may require significant runtime (often multiple days for large problems).
 Once an optimization has completed, you are strongly encouraged to store the result to disk, using :meth:`.Result.dump`.
 You may also consider using